Playwright-powered

 OTel insight pack emitted

-Web Vitals, anomaly scores, dependency attribution, correlation signals, filmstrip screenshot URLs, and W3C traceparent — all emitted as a single OTLP insight pack to your backend.
+Web Vitals, anomaly scores, third-party attribution, filmstrip screenshot URLs, and W3C traceparent emitted as a single OTLP insight pack to your backend.

 Third-party attribution, automatic